protocol/research-website/content/authors/zixuan-zhang/_index.md

 ---
 # Display name
-name: Jeromy Johnson
+name: Zixuan (ZX) Zhang

 # Username (this should match the folder name)
 authors:
-- jeromy-johnson
+- zixuan-zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Engineer
+role: Research Scientist

 # Organizations/Affiliations
 organizations:
-- name:
+- name: Cryptolab
   url: ""

 # Short bio (displayed in user profile at end of posts)